Herbert Norkus

-Herbert Norkus (26 July 1916 - 24 January 1932) was a Hitler Youth member who was killed by German Communists.
+Herbert Norkus (26 July 1916 - 24 January 1932) was a Hitler Youth member who was murdered by German Communists.
 He became a role model and martyr for the Hitler Youth and was widely used in Nazi propaganda, most prominently as the subject of novel and film Hitler Youth Quex.

 Background

-Born to a working class family in the Tiergarten district of Berlin, Norkus joined Naval Hitler Youth in 1931.
+Born to a working class family in the Tiergarten district of Berlin, Norkus joined the Naval Hitler Youth in 1931.
 He was reported to have enjoyed playing the piano and drawing.
 His father had been wounded in World War I, and supposedly had Communist sympathies.
 The official Nazi biographies of Norkus claimed his father initially opposed his son's Nazi activities but was ultimately converted and became a Nazi too.

 Clashes between the Hitler Youth and the Communist Red Front youth movement (Rote Jungfront) were becoming increasingly common as the NSDAP and the German Communist Party struggled for power in the waning days of the Weimar Republic.

 His comrades nicknamed him “Quex” because ”he carried out orders faster than quicksilver” (Quecksilber).